Last updated: October 13, 2022

 OK, I get all that, but I’m still not sure about our situation; can you help?

 Of course!
 In the abstract, these rules may seem simple, but many nonprofits find that their real-life quandaries about elections don’t have obvious solutions.
-If we haven’t answered your question(s) here, or you need simply need help talking through a scenario, we’re here to help.
-If you’re a member of the Center, you can get answers through our member assistance service.
+If we haven’t answered your question(s) here, or you simply need help talking through a scenario, we’re here to help.
+Feel free to reach out to David Heinen, the Center's Vice President for Public Policy and Advocacy, for more information.
+Or if you’re a member of the Center, you can also get answers through our Member Assistance service.